mitranim/sublime-gomod/readme.md

 ## Overview

-Syntax definition for `go.mod` files for Sublime Text. `go.mod` is a manifest file for Go packages; read about it on https://golang.org/cmd/go/.
+Syntax definition for `go.mod` and `go.sum` files for Sublime Text. `go.mod` is a manifest file for Go packages; read about it on https://golang.org/cmd/go/.

 Related: since you're using Sublime Text with Go, consider a better Go syntax: https://github.com/Mitranim/sublime-gox.